ilmastoveivi/helsinkiclimate-v2/info.md

 Helsinki Climate brings together the makers of a carbon neutral future at Bio Rex in Lasipalatsi, Helsinki, on 11 September, 2019.
 Anyone around the world can participate by following the live show online.
 In addition, there is a limited number of tickets available for the event.
 Together we need to provide the best ideas for a zero-emission society.
 For this reason, Helsinki Climate is open to everyone, regardless of income, education, age, or other factors.

 More information about the live event here.
-(ADD LINK: fb event) Tickets are available here.(ADD LINK) There is a limited number of seats available.
+(ADD LINK: fb event) Tickets are available [here](https://forms.gle/WSNVKP1KUHJLw6U4A "here").
+There is a limited number of seats available.